-Some people on these diets may experience symptoms such as feeling cold or tired or having headaches on energy-restricted days.
+Some people on these diets may experience symptoms6 such as feeling cold or tired or having headaches on energy-restricted days.
 People with medical conditions such as diabetes or who are taking medications such as for blood pressure or heart disease should check with their doctor before starting one of these diets.

 Rountree says NAD and NAMPT decrease with age in human skeletal muscle, but "aerobic exercise training increases NAMPT levels, which then increases NAD."
-In rats, exercise also increases the conversion of the amino acid L-tryptophan to NAD.
+In rats, exercise also increases the conversion of the amino acid L-tryptophan to NAD7.

 Rountree says, "The best forms of exercise for raising NAD are high-intensity interval training (HIIT) and weight lifting."
 In one study, older and younger people who did 12 weeks of either aerobic or resistance training increased NAMPT in their skeletal muscle.

 The ketogenic diet is a high-fat, low-carbohydrate diet that shifts the body's metabolism away from glucose and toward ketones and fat.
 Studies have found that the ketogenic diet can increase the level of NAD+ in the brains of people8.

 "Ketogenic diets can be effective but are very difficult to maintain long term," says Rountree.
 "In addition, they can cause side effects in many people, including increases in serum lipids."

 Some people may also end up eating too much protein, which can be harmful for those with kidney problems.

 Carnahan says she is "a fan of intermittent fasting and keto diet with a motivated individual, in combination with supplementation with oral NAD or intravenous NAD on occasion."

 4. Nicotinamide riboside (NR)